v3ai/cain/README.md

 The install script will download all required programs, and put all of your configuration files in their respective places

-The install script also gives you a command called "cain" that will grab the most reecent version of those files, commit them to git in the cain directory, and push them.
+The install script also gives you a command called "cain" that will grab the most reecent version of those files, commit them to git in the cain directory, and (optionally) push them.